adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

 This is the HTML without any form controls.
-We'll do that in a moment.
-Even so, the act of writing HTML has exposed another advantage of lists over tables.
+We'll add those momentarily.
+Even so, the very act of creating this HTML exposes another advantage of lists over tables.

 You'll notice the contents of each item is wrapped in a link.
-The link takes the user to read the email in full.
+The link takes the user to read the email *detail* view.
 Tables don't allow this behaviour.
-It's invalid and broken to use an `a` acorss table cells.
+It's invalid and problematic to have a link span across table cells.

 > if you can solve a problem with a simpler solution lower in the stack, you should
 > —Derek Featherstone

 Gmail uses Javascript to make this happen, which unforunately is an act of exclusivity.
 We want to avoid this wherever possible.
-We haven't relied on Javascript so far, so let's keep it this way.
+We haven't relied on Javascript so far, and there is no reason for us to do this now.

 ## Enabling selection